stormpath/stormpath.github.io/source/console/product-guide/latest/_sources/appendix-saml.rst.txt

 **What are the Service Provider and Identity Provider Initiated flows?**

-In the Service Provider (SP) -initiated flow, the user starts at your application.
+In the Service Provider (SP)-initiated flow, the user starts at your application.
 From a login page (either ID Site or one inside your Stormpath-powered application), the user is redirected to the Identity Provider.
-After authenticating with the Identity Provider, the user is returned to the application in an authenticated state.
+After authenticating with the Identity Provider, the user is returned to the application in an authenticate state.

-In the Identity Provider (IdP) Initiated flow, the user starts at the Identity Provider.
+In the Identity Provider (IdP)-initiated flow, the user starts at the Identity Provider.
 After logging-in to the IdP, the user selects the Stormpath-enabled web application from within the IdP’s site, and is redirected to the application in an authenticated state.

 For more, see the `Product Guide <https://docs.stormpath.com/rest/product-guide/latest/auth_n.html#the-stormpath-saml-flow>`__.
 Feel free to toggle to the language of your choice by clicking on "Switch Language" in the upper left-hand corner of the page.